jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 How this works:
-Your task is to write a bidding strategy, following the template in exampleStrats; i.e., you will implement a function called strategy.
+This time, your task is to write an auction strategy, following the template in auctionStrats; i.e., you will implement a function called auctionStrategy, which takes as input two bid prices and return a 2x2 list to represent the auction results (refer to the comments in the examples)

-We will run your strategy in a 10,000-round-repeated auction against both baseline auto-bidders (as shown in exampleStrats), and classmates' auto-bidders.
+We will use the biding strategies submitted by students in HW3, and we will run you auction strategy for these bidding bots.
+After 1000-round-repeated auction between each pair of these classmates' auto-bidders, we will calculate the revenue earned by your auction strategy as your score.
+A better auction strategy should enable you to earn more revenue.

 We are not specifying the auction format a-priori (see restrictions on auction format below), so your auto-bidder will have to learn how to bid based on feedback (value, bid, payment, and allocation) from previous rounds.

-There are three example auction modes in the code (e.g., singleItemFirstPrice, singleItemSecondPrice, singleItemAllPay), but your auto-bidder should be robust to other auctions as well.
-The auction mode will determine how to calculate the scores for bots (please refer to calcScores function in game_run.py).
-During the gradescope competition, we might add more auction modes.

-During each round, both your bot and the baseline will be given an initial value independently chosen from [0,1].
-At the beginning of round i, your are also provided with the history in the past i-1 rounds (refer to the comments in exampleStrats/random_bid.py).
-The history might be helpful for you to derive the auction mode used in this 10000 rounds, so that you can better design your strategy.

-Regardless of the auction mode, you can assume that your auto-bidder's payment is never more than the bid.

 # Score Calculation
-Your score is your total utility across 10000 rounds of the auction.
+Your score is the average revenue earned by your auction strategy.
-You can refer to calcScore function in game_run.py for the methods of score calculation.

-For example, say $v_w$, $v_L$ are values of winner/loser, $b_W$, $b_L$ are bids. $u_W$, $u_L$ are the scores.
-Then:

-(1) SINGLE_ITEM_FIRST_PRICE,
-$u_W = v_W - b_W$,
-$u_L = 0$

-(2) SINGLE_ITEM_SECOND_PRICE,
-$u_W = v_W - b_L$,
-$u_L = 0$

-(3) SINGLE_ITEM_ALL_PAY,
-$u_W = v_W - b_W$,
-$u_L = -b_L$

-You can check the auctionStrats folder to see how we implement these three modes to decide the allocation result (i.e., who is the winner) and the payment.

-In our gradescope test, we may include new auction modes.
+In our gradescope test, we may include new metric to calcuate the score (e.g. using the welfare instead of revenue).

 # Tasks
 You are expected to write a python file named strategy.py (Please keep this name!).
-In this file you are expected to implement a function named strategy.
-After you finish you code, put the strategy.py to the folder exampleStrats, run the game_run.py.
+In this file you are expected to implement a function named auctionStrategy.
+After you finish you code, put the strategy.py to the folder auctionStrats, run the game_run.py.

-We have made three examples in exampleStrats, the simpler one is random_bid_shade.py, which simply bids with a price by multiplying a factor with the value; the other is a more complicated Multi-Armed-Bandit (MAB) algorithm, we are using MABWiser lib to implement it, and you can read more info at  https://fidelity.github.io/mabwiser/about.html and implement your MAB algorithm following the example, and we have provided both contextual MAB and context-free MAB for your reference.

-While designing your strategy function, you will receive the history of your past bids, which is represented as myHistory list (refer to the comments in random_bid_shade.py/context-free-multi-armed-bandit.py/contextual-multi-armed-bandit.py).
-You can choose to use/not use the history information to help you design better algorithms.
+We have made three examples in auctionStrats, i.e., first-price based auction, second-price based auction, and all-paid auction.
+You should design your own auction strategy to earn the most revenue.

+You may think that all-paid auction is a good choice, but probably it will not earn the most revenue since there are many bidding strategies using multi-armed-bandit algorithms in the last submission.
+If you continue to charge both bidders, the MAB algorithm might take corresponding action to reduce the bid prices.

 # Tips